-The RI AIP is the mechanism to share the costs of high risk motorists across all the insurance companies in the state.
-Put another way, Rhode Island requires all licensed auto insurers to cover a share of high risk drivers in order to do ANY auto insurance business in the state.
-The Rhode Island AIP calculates each insurer's market share in Rhode Island, and assigns an equivalent share of high risk drivers to respective insurers.
+Rhode Island requires all licensed auto insurers to cover a share of high-risk drivers in order to do ANY auto insurance business in the state.
+The Rhode Island AIP calculates each insurer's market share in the state and assigns an equivalent share of high-risk drivers to them.

-In order to obtain coverage through the RI AIP, you have to attest on your insurance application that you have tried to find auto insurance in Rhode Island within the last 60 days, without success.
-If this is the case, then you also need a car registered in Rhode Island and a valid driver's license.
-Be sure to fill out the application fully and accurately – your insurer may verify your information.
+To obtain coverage through the RI AIP, you have to attest on your insurance application that you have tried to find auto insurance in Rhode Island within the last 60 days without success.
+Then, you also need a car registered in Rhode Island and a valid driver's license.
+Be sure to fill out the application fully and accurately, because your insurer may verify your information.

 - You have an unpaid auto insurance premium bill with any insurer within the last 12 months

-- You've opted for Physical Damage Coverage but not presented your car for inspection
+- You've opted for physical damage coverage but have not presented your car for inspection

 - Your application omits or misrepresents important information about you or your driving record